-The false alarm rates of our algorithm are much higher than the false alarm rate $\gamma=0.5 \%$ of the KN estimator, especially for the case with $C=5$ and $c=1$.
-Nevertheless, and contrary to the KN estimator, the overestimation rate of our estimator will be different from the false alarm rate, and will depend on the number of factors and their values.
+As seen previously, the false alarm rates of our algorithm are much higher than the false alarm rate $\gamma=0.5 \%$ of the KN estimator.
+Nevertheless, and contrary to the KN estimator, the overestimation rate of our estimator will be different from the false alarm rate, and will depend on the number of spikes and their values.
 Indeed, we use the gaps between two eigenvalues, instead of each eigenvalue separately.
 Consequently, there is no justification to claim that the probability $\mathbb{P}(\hat{q}_n > q | q=q_0)$, for $q_0 >1$ will be close to $\mathbb{P}(\hat{q}_n > 0 | q=0)$.
-To illustrate this phenomenon, we use the settings of Model B ($q_0=2$) and J ($q_0=3$) and we evaluate the overestimation rate using 500 independent replications (note that the corresponding false alarm rates are those in Table 2).
-The results are displayed in Table 3.
+To illustrate this phenomenon, we use the settings of Model E and K ($q_0=3$) and we evaluate the overestimation rate using 500 independent replications (note that the corresponding false alarm rates are those in Table \ref{tab:far}).
+The results are displayed in Table \ref{tab:over}.